smarty/gunit/README.md

 	// method (because it starts with "Teardown"), even if the test method panics.
 }

+func (this *ExampleFixture) FixtureSetupStuff() {
+	// This optional method will be executed before all "Test"
+	// method (because it starts with "FixtureSetup").
+}
+func (this *ExampleFixture) FixtureTeardownStuff() {
+	// This optional method will be executed after all "Test"
+	// method (because it starts with "FixtureTeardown"), even if any test method panics.
+}

 // This is an actual test case: func (this *ExampleFixture) TestWithAssertions() {